* Two more U.S. rate hikes now expected this year

 By Caroline Valetkevitch

-June 13 (Reuters) - U.S. stocks lost some ground and were trading lower on Wednesday after the Federal Reserve raised interest rates as expected and projected a slightly faster pace of rate hikes in the coming months.
+June 13 (Reuters) - The Dow and S&P 500 were down slightly in afternoon trading on Wednesday after the Federal Reserve raised interest rates as expected and projected a slightly faster pace of rate hikes in the coming months.

 Two additional hikes are now expected by the end of this year, compared to one previously.

-A ruling that approved AT&T's $85 billion deal to buy Time Warner put the spotlight on media and telecom shares, which mostly rose.
+A ruling that approved AT&T Inc's $85 billion deal to buy Time Warner Inc put the spotlight on media and telecom shares, which mostly rose.

 Shares of HBO channel owner Time Warner rose 2.6 percent.
 AT&T dropped 5.5 percent, sending the S&P telecom services index down 3.9 percent.

-Twenty-First Century Fox surged 6.9 percent as Comcast Corp is expected to outbid Walt Disney for some of its assets.
+Twenty-First Century Fox surged 6.9 percent on expectations Comcast Corp would outbid Walt Disney Co for some of its assets.

 Declining issues outnumbered advancing ones on the NYSE by a 1.91-to-1 ratio; on Nasdaq, a 1.21-to-1 ratio favored decliners.